Skip to content

 The high placement adds height and draws the eye upward, making the messy bun one of the most face-flattering everyday updos.
 Use a silk scrunchie rather than a thin elastic to prevent breakage and creasing.
 The messy bun works at every hair length from a bob to ultra-long hair — shorter hair creates a smaller, chunkier bun while longer hair creates a more voluminous one.
 This is the ultimate low-maintenance updo.

-4. The Textured Bun
+4. The Polished Rolled Bun

 5. The Claw Clip Updo